Liquid Markup

 # Variable assignment

-You can store data in your own variables and use them in output tags or any other tags you wish.
-The easiest way to create a variable is with the assign
+You can store data in your own variables to use them in output tags or other tags.
+The simplest way to create a variable is with the assign

 {% assign name = 'freestyle' %}